tarahwaters/milestone-project2/README.md

 - to learn or revise knowledge about specialised cell types in a fun way
 - to play a game with the option of increasing the complexity/challenge
 - to read the rules of the game
+- to access the prelearning material before testing their knowledge during the game
 - to navigate through the elements of the game / website easily
 - **to adjust settings to suit my game-play requirements e.g.**
     - **whether to play in-game audio**